drycc-archive/drycc-docker-minio/README.md

 ## Contributing

 We'd love for you to contribute to this container.
 You can request new features by creating an [issue](https://github.com/drycc-addons/drycc-docker-minio/issues), or submit a [pull request](https://github.com/drycc-addons/drycc-docker-minio/pulls) with your contribution.

-## Issues

-If you encountered a problem running this container, you can file an [issue](https://github.com/drycc-addons/drycc-docker-minio/issues/new).
-For us to provide better support, be sure to include the following information in your issue:

-* Host OS and version
-* Docker version (`docker version`)
-* Output of `docker info`
-* Version of this container
-* The command you used to run the container, and any relevant output you saw (masking any sensitive information)